Rushikesh-Lokhande/Music-Streaming-Platform-Spotify-Clone-/README.md

-# Music-Streaming-Platform-Spotify-Clone-
+# Music Streaming Platform 🎵

-A music streaming web app inspired by Spotify, created with HTML, CSS, and Bootstrap.
-Features a modern and responsive music player UI with play, pause, and seek controls.
-Designed to provide a sleek and engaging user experience.
+A **music streaming web app** inspired by **Spotify**, built using **HTML, CSS, and Bootstrap**.
+This project features a modern UI with a music player interface.

+## Features
+- Responsive music player UI
+- Play, pause, and seek controls
+- Modern and sleek design with Bootstrap

+## Technologies Used
+- HTML
+- CSS
+- Bootstrap